 Do you want to get more out of your book club discussions?
 I sat through many book club discussions where we just went around the room and said whether we liked the book and why.
-I enjoyed those book club meetings.
-I met several wonderful people who love reading, I read great, and not so great, books, I even met an author.
+While I enjoyed these meetings because I met several wonderful book-loving people.
+I read great, and not so great, books, and met local authors.
 I just wanted more.

 It took a while before I found a book club with more substance.
 Discussing likes and dislikes is fine, but there is so much more to discover within the pages of a book!

 As a literature instructor, I often told my students that literature is like any other art form.
 You interpret it based on your life experiences, beliefs, and mood.
 What you see my not be what another sees, but both are correct.

 If your instructors said there was only one right answer to literary questions, forget what they told you.
 There are no right answers to discussing books.

 The good news is you don’t need to know about literary devices to have a good discussion.
 All you need is a book (it doesn’t even have to be good.
 Some of the best discussions come from bad books), a few friends, and a willingness to explore.

 - Look for an object that reoccurs in the story.
 What is its significance?
 For example, if a flower repeatedly appears in the narrative, could the author be trying to direct your attention somewhere?